DrBAA/DrBAA/README.md

   Intro to Data and SQL Kickstarter

-### **Current courses**
+### **Current courses in tech**

-Currently doing an entry to tech bootcamp with CBF which will focus on backend software development using java computer programming language.
+Currently doing an entry to tech bootcamp with Coding Black Females which will focus on backend software development using Java computer programming language.

 ### **My future goals and aspirations**

 In future, I hope to work in data engineering or fullstack software engineering.
+I am also very interested in electronic trading algorithms and designing such algorithms to help traders scan the market for trading set ups more easily and quickly as compared to searching manually.

 <!--
 **DrBAA/DrBAA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.